 Kuvasz in recent book(s)

-Amber’s views on the breed according to an article published in Woodstock Sentinel -Review: “The breed will chase off any predators, from bears to bobcats, or even human intruders trying to break into a home.
+Amber’s views on the breed according to an article published in Woodstock Sentinel – Review: “The breed will chase off any predators, from bears to bobcats, or even human intruders trying to break into a home.
 It’s just instinct, not something the dogs have to learn.
 They don’t want any harm to come to their family, whether that’s humans or livestock.
 They bond very strongly.”

 In her book titled, ‘Farm Dogs’ (subtitled ‘A Comprehensive Breed Guide to 93 Guardians, Herders, Terriers, and Other Canine Working Partners), Janet Vorwald Dohner writes, “Traditionally used both as LGD and a home guardian, the Kuvasz is a good choice for family farm dog”.

-Kuvasz in movies
+Kuvasz in movies and a TV series

 Because of their independent thinking, Kuvaszok, like other LGDs, are not a popular breed for telecasting in the movies.
-However, in ‘101 problems with Hercules’ (released 1966), a Walt Disney movie, after his elderly human is injured in a remote area, a Kuvasz, “Hercules,” becomes responsible for herding a flock on his own with only the help of two other dogs (a Border Collie and Old English Sheepdog).
+However, in ‘101 problems with Hercules’ (released 1966), a Walt Disney TV series, after his elderly human is injured in a remote area, a Kuvasz, “Hercules,” becomes responsible for herding a flock on his own with only the help of two other dogs (a Border Collie and Old English Sheepdog).